Server descriptor format

 - TCP port exhaustion

-The 'version' field is set to '1' for now.
+field is set to 1

-(Introduced in tor-0.4.6.1-alpha, but moved from extra-info to general
+(Introduced in tor-0.4.6.1-alpha, but moved from extra-info to general descriptor in tor-0.4.6.2-alpha)

 contact

---- Server administrator contact information
+— Server administrator contact information

 contact